metagenome-atlas/atlas/docs/usage/getting_started.rst

     atlas run <options> --profile cluster

-As the whole pipeline can take several days, I usually run this command in a screen on the head node, even when system administrators don't normally like that.
-On the head node atlas only schedules the jobs and combines tables, so it doesn't use many resources.
-You can also submit the atlas command as a long lasting job.
+As the whole pipeline can take several days, I usually run atlas itself on a cluster in a long running queue.

  ..
 The mapping between  resources and cluster are defined in the ``~/.config/snakemake/cluster/key_mapping.yaml``.

 If a job fails, you will find the "external jobid" in the error message.